-From the Collaborative Summer Library Program (CSLP):
+— The Collaborative Summer Library Program (CSLP)

 Kick-Off

-Saturday, June 20, starting at 11 a.m.: Join the Library for a Dinosaur Dance!
-We’ll have games, crafts, snacks, and maybe see a live dinosaur…!
+We’ll have games, crafts, snacks, and maybe see a live dinosaur!

 Participation